 Natural Relief Is Within Sight

-If you suffer from TMJ, relief can be yours.
+If you suffer from TMJ and its uncomfortable symptoms, relief can be yours.
 Modern dental medicine offers many natural treatments to ease the painful symptoms associated with TMJ.
-There are several measures that patients can take themselves to treat TMJ non-invasively: jaw exercises, diet changes, and lifestyle changes.
+There are several measures that patients can take themselves to treat TMJ non-invasively, including jaw exercises, diet changes, and lifestyle changes.

 Therapeutic Jaw Exercises